Lake Superior Scottish Regiment: Operational history

+North-West Rebellion

+The Port Arthur Rifle Company was originally raised on 24 April 1885 in response to the outbreak of the North-West Rebellion.
+The company and the subsequent 96th District of Algoma Battalion of Rifles served in defense of the area following the rebellion.

 The Great War

 Details of the 96th The Lake Superior Regiment were placed on active service on 6 August 1914 for local protective duty.

 The 52nd Battalion (New Ontario), CEF, was authorized on 7 November 1914 and embarked for Britain on 23 November 1915.
 The battalion disembarked in France on 21 February 1916, where it fought as part of the 9th Infantry Brigade, 3rd Canadian Division in France and Flanders until the end of the war.
 The battalion disbanded on 30 August 1920.

 The 141st (Rainy River District) Battalion (Border Bull Moose), CEF, was authorized on 22 December 1915 and embarked for Britain on 29 April 1917, where its personnel were absorbed by the 18th Reserve Battalion, CEF on 7 May 1917 to provide reinforcements for the Canadian Corps in the field.
 The battalion disbanded on 17 July 1917.

 The Second World War

 The regiment mobilized The Lake Superior Regiment, CASF, on 24 May 1940.
 It was redesignated as the 1st Battalion, The Lake Superior Regiment, CASF, on 7 November 1940 and as the 1st Battalion, The Lake Superior Regiment (Motor), CASF, on 26 January 1942.
 It embarked for Britain on 22 August 1942.
 On 26 and 27 July 1944, it landed in France as part of the 4th Canadian Armoured Brigade, 4th Canadian (Armoured) Division, and it continued to fight in northwest Europe until the end of the war.
 The overseas battalion disbanded on 15 February 1946.